Danny-G-Smith/StarterKit/README.md

 ### Sass Features

-This gulp starter has Bourbon, Neat, and Sass REM baked into it.
+This gulp starter has Sass REM baked into it.
 To use these in your `style.scss` file and project, do the following:

 ```
-@import 'bourbon';
-@import 'neat';
 @import '../../node_modules/sass-rem/rem';
 ```

-REM is being deprecated out of Bourbon.
 Using the `sass-rem` module lets us import the functionality we want.
 To convert pixels into rems, add the following into your Sass declaration:

 `@include rem( font-size, 18px );`